 There are so many varieties of barrier methods available for you to use.
 Below, I've included some information about different types of barrier methods and instructions for how to properly use a the different methods to make sex safer.

-Male and female condoms are used for the prevention of STDs and unintended pregnancy.
-The female condom is also used for receptive anal sex.
+Internal and external condoms are used for the prevention of STDs and unintended pregnancy.
+The external condom is also used for receptive anal sex.
 Dental dams, or sex dams, can be used during oral sex to minimize the risk of contracting an STD.
 The dental dam is a latex sheet used to provide a barrier in oral/anal and oral/vaginal sex.

 When using a barrier method it is important to follow some key steps to keep yourself safe: